kubernetes/enhancements/keps/sig-api-machinery/5793-manifest-based-admission-control-config/README.md

 ### Naming and Conflict Resolution

-All resources in manifest files must have unique names within their type.
+All objects in manifest files must have unique names within their type.
 The naming rules are:

-1. Uniqueness: If two manifest files define resources of the same type with the same name, the API server fails to start with a descriptive error.
+1. Uniqueness: If two manifest files define objects of the same type with the same name, the API server fails to start with a descriptive error.

-2. Coexistence with API-based resources: Manifest-based and API-based resources are treated as belonging to separate domains.
+2. Coexistence with API-based objects: Manifest-based and API-based objects are treated as belonging to separate domains.
 If both a manifest-based and API-based `ValidatingWebhookConfiguration` named "example" exist, both will be invoked for matching requests.

-3. Recommended naming convention: To avoid confusion, use a distinctive prefix for manifest-based resources (e.g., `platform.`, `system:manifest:`, or similar).
+3. Recommended naming convention: To avoid confusion, use a distinctive prefix for manifest-based objects (e.g., `platform.`, `system:manifest:`, or similar).

 ### File Watching and Dynamic Reloading